3781kn/AI-Red-Teaming-Portfolio/README.md

 # AI-Red-Teaming-Portfolio
 Advanced LLM Red Teaming & Adversarial Research Portfolio.
 A comprehensive repository documenting jailbreaks, prompt injections, and safety bypass behaviors across frontier models.
 Work ranges from tactical adversarial interactions to deep-dive analysis of model behavior, institutional failure modes, and socio-technical risk mitigation.
 All work is conducted for AI safety research, risk assessment, and responsible disclosure purposes
+## Repository Structure
+This repository contains independent red-teaming case studies and technical write-ups across multiple frontier models.
+Each artifact documents context and threat modeling, attack methodology, observed failure modes, impact and risk analysis, vulnerability classification, and scope or disclosure considerations.
+Individual cases are self-contained and can be read independently.